 Bike Share Programs in North America

 The world’s largest bikesharing programs are found in Southeast Asia and Europe.
-Though it’s hard to come by reliable data about Chinese bikesharing, the International Business Times estimates that the city of Wuhan has the world’s largest, with an estimated 90,000 bikes.
-Paris’s Vélib’, Europe’s largest, has more than 18,000 bikes.
+Though it’s hard to come by reliable data about Chinese bikesharing, several Chinese cities appear to have massive bikesharing systems with more than 20,000 bikes each.
+The city of Taiyan, in northern China, takes the cake with more than 41,000 bikes at last count.
+Paris’s Vélib‘, Europe’s largest, has more than 12,000 bikes.

 No North American city comes close to these overseas figures, though some of the continent’s bikesharing programs are growing rapidly.
 However, bigger isn’t necessarily better – dense station coverage (which makes it easier to switch bikes and thus can reduce usage fees), high-quality bikes, favorable pricing, and other factors can overcome numerical limitations and make smaller programs attractive.